jestjs/jest/docs/GettingStarted.md

   };
 };
 ```
+:::note

-> Note: `babel-jest` is automatically installed when installing Jest and will automatically transform files if a babel configuration exists in your project.
+`babel-jest` is automatically installed when installing Jest and will automatically transform files if a babel configuration exists in your project.
 To avoid this behavior, you can explicitly reset the `transform` configuration option:

 ```javascript title="jest.config.js"
 module.exports = {